harishb2k/Nominatim/README.md

         cmake ..
         make

-2. Some more things to ensure on Mac
+2. Some more helpful steps to make it work on Mac.
+You can do the similar steps on Ubuntu or other OS.

     ~~~~
    brew install postgres